 Central pontine myelinolysis

-- A disease characterised by severe damage of the myelin sheath in the area of the pons.
+- A disease characterised by severe damage to the myelin sheath in the area of the pons.

 - This occurs because brain cells adjust to hyponatraemic state by absorbing free fluid to increase the surrounding fluids osmolarity (swelling up).